-(12) Regulation of Broadcasting Services and Equipment
+(14) Regulation of Broadcasting Services and Equipment

-- The domestic free television programme service (free TV) licences 23.
-Television Limited (Fantastic TV), HK Television of Fantastic Entertainment Company Limited and Television Broadcasts Limited and the sound broadcasting licences of Hong Kong Commercial Broadcasting Company Limited and Metro Broadcast Corporation Limited with validity periods of 12 years are subject to mid-term reviews.
-Given the proximity of the review periods of these licences and to more efficiently manage these mid-term reviews, we assisted the CA in conducting a consolidated exercise for all the free TV and sound broadcasting licences.
-We supported the CA in assessing the performance of these licensees in the first six years of their licences, their commitments in the remaining six years as well as the views collected in the public consultation, to enable the CA to finalise recommendations for submission to the CE in C in the second half of 2022, regarding ways to improve the services provided by the licensees in the remaining duration of their licences. - 24.
-Since the launch of DTT services in late 2007, a total of 29 transmitting stations have been constructed by the free TV licensees, bringing the overall DTT coverage to at least 99% of the population.
+28. The domestic free television programme service (free TV) licences of Fantastic Television Limited, HK Television Entertainment Company Limited and Television Broadcasts Limited and the sound broadcasting licences of Hong Kong Commercial Broadcasting Company Limited and Metro Broadcast Corporation Limited with validity periods of 12 years are subject to mid-term reviews.
+We assisted the CA in assessing the performance of these licensees in the first six years of the validity periods of their licences, their investment and programme commitments in the remaining six years as well as the views collected from the industry and the The CA's recommendations were accepted by CE in C on 14 public.
+February 2023 and the amendments to the five licences came into effect on the same day.
+The overall objectives of the CA's recommendations are to encourage additional investment in the industry, to adjust regulatory requirements for sustainable development of the industry, as well as to help raise the sense of national security, national consciousness and identity among the community.
+After the completion of the mid-term review, the CA has commenced a review of its codes of practice, which includes, among others, those relevant suggestions collected during the public consultation of the mid-term review.

+29. Having considered CA's views on the obligations and liabilities that had accrued by Hong Kong Cable Television Limited (HKCTV) under its pay TV licence, the CE in C approved on 14 February 2023 the termination of HKCTV's pay TV licence with effect from 1 June 2023.
+Following CE in C's approval of the termination of HKCTV's pay TV service, OFCA has been actively following up with HKCTV to ensure its proper implementation of the committed exit arrangements with a view to protecting customer rights.

+30. Since the launch of digital terrestrial television (DTT) services in late 2007, a total of 29 transmitting stations have been constructed by the free TV licensees, bringing the overall DTT coverage to at least 99% of the population.
 We will continue to work with the relevant free TV licensees to improve the reception in the few areas in Hong Kong where DTT reception problems are identified.

-- 25. Following the switch-off of analogue television services on 30 November 2020, the DTT channels in the 600/700 MHz bands have been migrated to the 500 MHz band since 1 December 2021, thus making available spectrum in the 600/700 MHz bands for public mobile services.
-We will continue to coordinate with the Mainland authorities on the use of spectrum in the 470-614 MHz band for DTT services in Hong Kong. - 26.
-In February 2022, the CA granted a formal approval to Fantastic TV in respect of its application for using spectrum, on top of fixed network, as an additional means of transmission for the delivery of its free TV service.
-This approval followed Fantastic TV's satisfying all the requirements set out in the CA's approval-in-principle given to Fantastic TV in April 2021.
-Fantastic TV would commence using spectrum to transmit its two existing integrated TV programme channels and launch a new TV programme channel within 2022-23.
-We will assist the CA in monitoring Fantastic TV's spectrum-based service and launch of the new TV programme channel.
+31. Following the switch-off of analogue television services on 30 November 2020, the DTT channels in the 600/700 MHz bands have been migrated to the 500 MHz band since 1 December 2021, thus making available spectrum in the 600/700 MHz bands for public mobile services.
+We will continue to coordinate with the Mainland authorities on the use of spectrum in the 470 - 614 MHz band for DTT services in Hong Kong.